fbpx

 Food Of The Rhone River Valley

-As home to the food capital of Lyon, the bakeries in Arles, and the numerous cheeses and wines, there is a lot in the culinary world to celebrate in this part of France.
+As home to the food capital of Lyon, the bakeries in Arles, and numerous cheeses and wines, this part of France has a lot to celebrate in the culinary world.

-But of everything I tried, I really loved how many savory pastries there were.
-And my favorite of all were the numerous savory palmiers.
+But of everything I tried, I loved how many savory pastries there were.
+My favorite were the numerous savory palmiers.

 Savory Palmiers Bites

-If you’ve traveled to that corner of France then you’re well aware that everything from the architecture to the art and the food is sun-soaked.
+If you’ve traveled to that corner of France, you’re well aware that everything from the architecture to the art and the food is sun-soaked.
 When it comes to food, that means sun-baked tomatoes, olives, and various charcuterie.

 Tips For Making Palmiers

-• Defrost The Puff Pastry Well Ahead: Follow the package directions for whatever type of puff pastry you buy as far as defrosting.
-But no matter what, don’t rush the defrosting step because doing it wrong could cause the pastry to not puff!
+• Defrost The Puff Pastry Well Ahead: Follow the package directions for whatever type of puff pastry you buy regarding defrosting.
+But don’t rush the defrosting step, as doing it wrong could cause the pastry to not puff!

 • Use Good Quality Puff Pastry Dough: Speaking of, use really good quality puff pastry dough that is, ideally, all butter.
 Our favorites are Dufour or Schar if you need it to be gluten-free!

 • Pulse The Tapenade Or Tomatoes To Make Them Spreadable: If you have time, we highly recommend you make homemade tapenade because you’ll be able to control the flavors better.
-Also, it’s easier to spread the tapenade and the sundried tomatoes if they’re super small in size.
-To do this either mince it up or place it in a food processor and pulse the ingredients briefly until they’re even in size.
+Also, if they’re small, it’s easier to spread the tapenade and the sundried tomatoes.
+To do this, either mince the ingredients or place them in a food processor and pulse the ingredients briefly until they’re even in size.

-• Don’t Go Too Overboard On The Ingredients: It’s tempting to add more and more of the ingredients but trust us that you don’t want to overdo it.
-Too many of the ingredients will make the palmiers greasy and they’ll likely fall apart when baking.
+• Don’t Go Too Overboard On The Ingredients: Adding more ingredients is tempting, but trust us, you don’t want to overdo it.
+Too many ingredients will make the palmiers greasy, and they’ll likely fall apart when baking.

-• Freeze To Slice: You want to chill the palmiers “log” down before you slice it as it’ll hold it’s shape better when it’s cool.
+• Freeze To Slice: You should chill the palmier “log” down before you slice it, as it will hold its shape better when it’s cool.

 Variations On Savory Palmiers

-The most common types of savory palmiers we have come across have been Parmesan palmiers or sundried tomato palmiers.
-But you could do a slew of flavors such as pesto and bresaola, Manchego and tomato paste, or even quince jam and Cotija!
+The most common savory palmiers we have encountered are Parmesan or sundried tomato palmiers.
+But you could do many flavors, such as pesto and bresaola, Mango and tomato paste, or even quince jam and Cotija!

 How To Serve Savory Palmiers

-These little puff pastry bites are pretty great as is because there is all sort of flavor — sweet, salty, savory, etc — in each bite.
+These little puff pastry bites are great because each bite has all sorts of flavors — sweet, salty, savory, etc. —in it.
+Serve alongside other finger foods like stuffed mushrooms or pickled shrimp for a varied appetizer spread that caters to all tastes.
 However, they’d be just as at home as part of a cheese board or in an appetizer spread!

 Olive, Tomato, Prosciutto, and Parmesan Palmiers Recipe